 Note: These estimated rates are calculated with data collected from employers in all industry sectors in Colorado Springs, a metropolitan statistical area (MSA) including Colorado Springs, El Paso County, and Teller County.

-Median and Mean Wages Compared with State
+Median Household and Wages compared with State

 Goal: The goal of this indicator is to increase local median wages and decrease the gap between local and state wages.

-Table: Median Household Income (ACS)
+Table: Median Household Income for family of four (HUD)